Ghooskhor Pandat Controversy

 “The story focuses on an individual’s actions and choices and does not comment on or represent any caste, religion, or community.
 As a filmmaker, I approach my work with a deep sense of responsibility - to tell stories that are thoughtful and respectful,” the filmmaker said.

+Bajpayee, who plays the lead in the movie, said he respects the emotions and concerns people have shared and takes them seriously.

+"When something you are part of causes hurt to some people, it makes you pause and listen.
+As an actor, I come to a film through the character and the story I am playing.
+For me, this was about portraying a flawed individual and his journey of self-realisation.
+This was not meant to be a statement about any community," he said.

-Featuring Manoj Bajpayee in the title role, the upcoming crime thriller follows Ajay Dikshit, also known as Pandat, a corrupt police officer whose plans for a lucrative and eventful night are disrupted when he finds himself caught in the middle of a global conspiracy unfolding in the heart of Delhi.
+The crime thriller follows Bajpayee's Ajay Dikshit, also known as Pandat, a corrupt police officer whose plans for a lucrative and eventful night are disrupted when he finds himself caught in the middle of a global conspiracy unfolding in the heart of Delhi.

 The film, which was announced by Netflix during an event on Tuesday, is directed by Ritesh Shah, who has also penned the story with Pandey.
 It is produced by Pandey through his banner Friday Filmworks.